-This article lists down the best teaching resources for music teachers in July.
-These materials are linked to real-life people and events, so MTR guarantees that students will enjoy them.
+This article lists the best music lesson teaching resources for music teachers in July.
+These materials are linked to real-life people and events, so MTR guarantees students will enjoy them.

 Ruth Crawford Seeger was an American modernist composer and folk music specialist.
 She became an influential curator of American folk music.